 As mentioned above, an infected dog may not show any symptoms of illness at its early stage or if the infestation is light.
 Usually a dog has to be infested with a considerable number of worms before showing symptoms.

-If you live in a high-risk areas, it is therefore important to have regular blood tests to make sure that your dog is not infected.
+If you live in a high-risk areas, it is extremely important to have regular blood tests to make sure that your dog is not infected.

 Treating heartworm infestations is very involved and almost always requires hospitalization.
 The treatment can be very dangerous as well because some of the drugs used (e.g. Immiticide) are arsenic-based and are understandably very toxic.